ssdd-classroom/spotifice-media-control-gui/README.md

 ## Description

-This project provides a graphical user interface (GUI) to access Spotifice services.
+This repository provides a graphical user interface (GUI) to access Spotifice services.
 The application allows you to manage playlists, play music, and control playback in a visual and intuitive way.

 ## Features